 While Dianetics evolved into the religion of Scientology throughout 1952, it was not until 1954 that the first Church of Scientology was founded in Los Angeles, California.

-Today, the Church claims to have more than 11,000 churches, missions and social betterment groups in over 167 countries and territories, and its social and administrative acceptance by international organizations and governments steadily increase despite despite the sometimes harsh criticism that continues to be directed at the Church.
+Today, the Church claims to have more than 11,000 churches, missions and social betterment groups in over 167 countries and territories, and its social and administrative acceptance by international organizations and governments steadily increases despite the sometimes harsh criticism that continues to be directed at the Church.

 Scientology-related entities are divided organizationally into groups, missions, churches (at local, regional and national levels) and advanced organization churches (continental).
 Each one of them is legally and financially independent and they are ecclesiastically advised by Continental Liaison Offices (the European one being in Copenhagen).
 At a higher level the Church of Scientology International (Los Angeles CA, USA) gives training, support and ecclesiastical advice to all of them for the correct application of Scientology doctrines and administrative policies.

-It may seem safe to say that every religious movement, in its beginnings, has been viewed with suspicion by the factional powers of the various countries and empires, and with Scientology the same has been true, having overcome various barriers to the point that the European Court of Human Rights has had to pronounce itself in a final judgment on the right of Scientologists and Scientology churches to be treated like any other religion (Appl.
-18147/02 - JUDGMENT 5 April 2007 http://hudoc.echr.coe.int.
+It may seem safe to say that every religious movement, in its beginnings, has been viewed with suspicion by the factional powers of the various countries and empires, and with Scientology the same has been true, having overcome various barriers to the point that the European Court of Human Rights has had to pronounce itself in a final judgment on the right of Scientologists and Scientology Churches to be treated like any other religion (see Church of Scientology Moscow v.
+Russia, Application no. 18147/02 - JUDGMENT 5 April 2007, available at http://hudoc.echr.coe.int)

 Scientology operates within the European Union under the legislation of each country, and while there is no single system of religious recognition, it has managed over the years to be accepted and recognized by administrative, fiscal and judicial decisions throughout the Union and continental Europe.